Table of Contents

 Lens size/zoom

 The lens size or zoom of a camera directly influences the width of the FOV.
-A smaller lens size, like 3.6 mm, results in an 80-degree FOV, making it versatile for general surveillance needs.
+A smaller lens size, like 3.6 mm, results in an 80-degree FOV, making it versatile for general video security needs.
 As the lens size increases to 12 mm, the FOV narrows to 23 degrees, which might be preferable for instances where capturing fine details at a distance is paramount, such as in traffic monitoring or transaction recording at banks.

 View angle

-The view angle is a pivotal factor in surveillance as it determines the scope within which the camera operates.
+The view angle is a pivotal factor in security as it determines the scope within which the camera operates.
 A wide angle, associated with smaller lens sizes, captures more of the environment but at a sacrifice of finer details.
 As the lens size increases, the view angle diminishes, thereby narrowing the field but enhancing the ability to discern specific features or actions within its focused area.

 Using the security camera field of view chart to select the best cameras